Garden of the Gods: Recreation

 The Garden of the Gods Park is popular for hiking, technical rock climbing, road and mountain biking and horseback riding.
 It attracts more than two million visitors a year, making it the city's most visited park.
 There are 21 mi of trails.
 Annual events including summer running races, recreational bike rides and Pro Cycling Challenge Prologue also take place in this park.

 The main trail in the park, the 1.5 mi Perkins Central Garden Trail, is paved and wheelchair-accessible, running "through the heart of the park's largest and most scenic red rocks".
 The trail begins at the North Parking lot, the main parking lot off of Juniper Way Loop.

 Because of the unusual and steep rock formations in the park, it is an attractive destination for rock climbers.
 Rock climbing is permitted, with annual permits obtained at the City of Colorado Springs' website.
 Climbers are required to follow the "Technical Climbing Regulations and Guidelines", which includes using proper equipment, climbing in parties of two or more, and a ban on staining chalks.
 Precipitation makes rocks unstable and therefore climbing is not allowed when the rocks are wet or icy.
 There are fines for unregistered climbers and possibly rescue costs.
 Several fatalities have occurred over the years, often when unlawful climbers fail to use proper safety equipment, or, more rarely, when a lawful climber falls due to equipment failure or user error.

 Visitor and nature center

 The Garden of the Gods Visitor and Nature Center is located at 1805 N. 30th Street and offers a view of the park.
-The center's information center and 30 educational exhibits are staffed by Parks, Recreation and Culture employees of the City of Colorado Springs.
+The center's information center and 30 educational exhibits are owned and operated privately but staffed by some Parks, Recreation and Culture employees of the City of Colorado Springs.
 A short movie, How Did Those Red Rocks Get There?, runs every 20 minutes.
-A portion of the proceeds from the center's privately owned store and cafe support the non-profit Garden of the Gods Foundation; the money is used for maintenance and improvements to the park.
+A small portion of the proceeds from the center's privately owned store and cafe support the non-profit Garden of the Gods Foundation; the money is used for maintenance and improvements to the park.

 Natural history exhibits include minerals, geology, plants and local wildlife, as well as Native Americans who visited the park.
 Programs include nature hikes and talks, a Junior Ranger program, narrated bus tours, movies, educational programs and special programs.